numpy/numpy/doc/source/user/numpy-for-matlab-users.rst

        things that Matlab just cannot, for instance dealing properly with stacks of matrices.

-   * - In MATLAB®, arrays have pass-by-value semantics, with a lazy copy-on-write scheme to prevent actually creating copies until they are actually needed.
+   * - In MATLAB, arrays have pass-by-value semantics, with a lazy copy-on-write scheme to prevent actually creating copies until they are actually needed.
 Slice operations copy parts of the array.
      - In NumPy arrays have pass-by-reference semantics.
 Slice operations